 All eligible United States citizens and permanent residents interested in being considered for JACSW financial support should submit online a Free Application for Federal Student Aid (FAFSA).
 This should be done between January 1 and March 1 at www.fafsa.ed/gov. March 1 is the submission deadline suggested by UIC.
 Not doing so may put students at a competitive disadvantage.

 International students cannot submit the online FAFSA.
 They are required, however, to submit to the University the “Declaration and Certificate of Finances” form to attest they have sufficient financial resources to cover all tuition and fees and living expenses for the first year of graduate study.
 There is no such requirement for the second year of graduate study.
-Finally, all applicants and students should understand that most financial support administered by the JACSW is need or field based and requires students to be registered for 12 or more semester hours during the fall and spring semesters or 6 or more semester hours during the summer.
-Consequently, most first and second year PM – Extended Study students are not eligible for most support provide through the College.
-Generally they are eligible for student loans and summer tuition and fee waivers if enrolled in six or more semester hours.
+Finally, all applicants and students should understand that most financial support administered by the JACSW is need or field based and requires students to be registered for 12 or more semester hours during the fall and spring semesters.
+There are no summer waivers.

 Students may contact the Office of Admissions and Financial Aid at the College regarding college administered awards, assistantships, and other sources of financial support.
 Telephone 312-996-3218 or e-mail email@example.com.
 Students may contact the UIC Office of Student Financial Aid with questions concerning student loans, work study, or the FAFSA.